 We’ve attempted to compile a list of the best Eagles players to ever don the green and white.
 This list is neither definitive nor comprehensive.

 Who are the greatest Philadelphia Eagles of all time?

 #10 – OT Jason Peters

 Don’t expect to see a lot of recency bias in this list.
-However, The Bodyguard has earned his spot as one of the greatest Philadelphia Eagles of all time and he is absolutely one of the best eagles players and candidates currently on the roster for the Hall of Fame.
+However, The Bodyguard has earned his spot as one of the greatest Philadelphia Eagles of all time, and he is absolutely a future shoo-in for the Hall of Fame.
+Although he is no longer on the current Eagles roster, he still has done a lot for this team.

 The Eagles acquired Peters in the 2009 offseason for first and fourth-round picks.
 He has been on the team for 12 years with 148 starts.
 He’s become one of the most recognizable names with the franchise and was the gold standard among quarterback protectors.